scverse/governance/in_progress/mission-statement.md

 All of these packages work with standardized data structures which use common Python numeric types and have interchange-friendly on-disk formats.
 Beyond these standard packages, users have access to cutting-edge and alternative analysis methods through the large ecosystem of packages built around these core tools.

-Beyond the purely technical, we support our users through:
+Together with technical and development support, we also support our users through:

 * clear documentation of code and usage of tutorial notebooks
 * participation in development through issues and pull requests